 1 year on battery and charger

-A majority of consumers give this a full 5 star rating and the reasons were quite similar – very good suction power, quick recharging, great for spot clean ups and pet hair removal on hardwood, tiled, linoleum and rugs.
+A majority of consumers give this a full 5-star rating, and the reasons were quite similar – excellent suction power, quick recharging, great for spot clean-ups, and pet hair removal on hardwood, tile, linoleum, and rugs.

-Among the consumers who liked this were parents because of the quick charging feature, they don’t have to wait for hours to use it again which is great if you have kids running around and leaving all sorts of mess around your home.
+Among the consumers who liked this was parents because of the quick charging feature; they don’t have to wait for hours to use it again, which is excellent if you have kids running around and leaving all sorts of mess around your home.

 Take note that a majority (even pet owners) used this on bare floors and rugs, only a handful used it on carpets.

 Reviews from other sites